-The Company evaluates subsequent events and transactions that occur after the balance sheet date up to the date that the financial statements were issued.
+The Company evaluated subsequent events and transactions that occurred through May 3, 2018, the date that the financial statements were issued.
 Other than as described below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.